sjbrown/1kfa/mod_guide_player.md

 mechanistic outputs as this type of stamina loss.

 With that said, there is also a Wound mechanism, described below.

-## Incapacitation / Bust-on-3

-When a player's Deckahedron is has dwindled into the Exhaustion pile, such that there are 3 or fewer cards remaining - even after reshuffling - the PC is "incapacitated".
-When this happens, their fate is up to the game rules and the GM.

 ## The Four Rs